Sumit189/incident_copilot/README.md

   2. `CodeAnalyzerAgent` (guarded) uses the GitHub MCP toolset to inspect repos only when the incident looks like a code regression.
   3. `RCAAgent` and `SuggestionAgent` run in parallel to speed up analysis.
   4. `SolutionGeneratorAgent` emits mitigations plus structured patch objects; `PRExecutorAgent` (branch => file => PR) consumes that patch.
-  5. `EmailWriterAgent` builds an executive briefing, calls Gmail through `send_incident_email`, and always runs so on-call engineers receive a summary even if the guard skipped the incident.
+  5. `EmailWriterAgent` builds an executive briefing, calls Gmail through `send_incident_email`, and triggers any configured `POST_PROCESS_URL` (e.g., webhook) in parallel.
+This ensures on-call engineers receive a summary and external systems are notified even if the guard skipped the incident.
 - Outputs land in `output/` as JSON + rendered emails for auditability.

 ```